AScotM/watcher_sockets_sub_off/README.md

 # watcher_sockets_sub_off

-simple sockets watcher with interval 2 sec that reads /proc/net/tcp
+POC in progress that reads /proc/net/tcp would not suggest to run this in any prod at least so far

 if you found it useful for any purpose, toss a litecoin